Distance: 3-miles out and back

 Arethusa Falls Trail (Trail Map)

 The trailhead for the Arethusa Falls Trail, located just off route 302 in Crawford Notch State Park, is very well marked and we had no issue finding a spot in the empty parking lot.
-The hike from the parking lot to the falls was only about 1.6 miles with a modest elevation gain of about 800 feet.
+The hike from the parking lot to the falls was only about 1.5 miles with a modest elevation gain of about 800 feet.
 Although the trail was covered in snow, it was well-packed and we managed to complete the hike with just our bare boots with relatively little difficulty.
+To be honest, that was mostly stupidity on our part and it would generally be advisable to pack microspikes or snowshoes.
 At a moderate pace, and including stops, we were in and out in about two hours.
 While there weren’t any views along the short hike, the winter scenery made for a very pretty hike.

 I don’t know what exactly we were expecting to see, but we were pretty stunned when we arrived at the falls.
 It was massive.
 The waterfall was almost completely frozen but there was still some visibly flowing water behind the icy stalactites.
 Despite the 25 degree weather, since the falls weren’t completely frozen, any attempt at ice climbing would have been suicidal.
 We did climb up the hill to the left of the falls to get a view from higher up, but the snow got too deep so we didn’t go all the way to the top.